AbdouLahatSYLLA/Projet-AIfTWD/README.md

 # Projet-AIfTWD
 Implementation of a functional minimal federated setup on Cancer Identification using medical imaging data

-dataset BreaKHis_v1 need to be downloaded and added to the folder "Partie1/dataset/" next to the csv files
+dataset Images need to be downloaded and added to the folder "Partie1/dataset/" next to the csv files

 link to download the dataset : https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset?resource=download

 first results :
 ```text
 <class 'pandas.core.frame.DataFrame'>
 RangeIndex: 3568 entries, 0 to 3567